XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BBH/README.md

 3. `src` directory contains the relevant source files:
     - `solve.cpp`: the one and done solve code
     - `reader.cpp`: the reader can provide diagonstics from ID solutions that are computed from the ID
-    - `kadath_readers.cpp`: Python libraries to allow for additional analysis of the initial data without needing to evolve it!

 # Basic Usage